Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): The Common Football Data Format

-\item[Tracking data] Table~\ref{tab:cdf-com-tracking-required} shows the information that is required for basic center of mass tracking.
+\item[Tracking data] Table~\ref{tab:cdf-com-tracking-required} shows the information that is required for basic center of body tracking.
 Beyond the player coordinates, each frame of the tracking data should be augmented with information about which team has the ball and whether the ball is in or out of play.
-Every period starts with $\text{\emph{frame}}=0$ where period can take on the values first half, second half, first half of overtime, second half of overtime, and penalty shootouts.
-If skeletal tracking is provided, a separate schema shown in Table~\ref{tab:cdf-limb-tracking-required} is used for the joint locations. \item[Match meta data] Table~\ref{tab:cdf-meta-required} lists what will be included in the meta data.
+Every period can take on the values first half, second half, first half of overtime, second half of overtime, and penalty shootouts.
+Frame identifiers should be monotonically increasing unique integers starting at 0.
+If the ball is tracked at a different sampling rate, then the provider should synchronize this to the player sampling rate and only provide these measurements in the schema outlined in Table~\ref{tab:cdf-com-tracking-required}.
+In this situation, the provider can also provide an additional, separate file that omits player positions and just reports the ball location at its (higher) sampling rate.
+If skeletal tracking is provided, a separate schema shown in Table~\ref{tab:cdf-limb-tracking-required} is used for the joint locations.
+A separate schema is used for ease of processing. \item[Match meta data] Table~\ref{tab:cdf-meta-required} lists what will be included in the meta data.
 Beyond contextual information about the match (e.g., teams, players, location, data, and start time), this includes information that is often needed for subsequent analysis.
 For example, it records detailed information about what data (e.g., tracking) were collected during the match and how the data were collected (e.g., vendor, version of the software, frame rate).
 Such information is crucial for understanding the provenance of the data.
-Finally, there is field to denote which version of the CDF the data conforms to. \end{description}
+Finally, there is field to denote which version of the CDF the data conforms to. \end{description} Beyond these mandatory fields, Appendix~\ref{app:optional} discusses a list of optional fields for each data source.
+If such information is collected, then it must conform to the provided field names and possible values the field can take on.
+Note that optional fields are extendable: vendors may provide any additional information that deem to be of relevance and interest.
+However, this should not circumvent the required or optional fields.